schurchstan/argus-scan-code/README.md

 # argus-scan-code
-IDL code to test Argus Scan Strtegies
+IDL code to test Argus Scan Strategies. wrapper_argus_boxscan is heavily commented, and can be used as an entry point to the code